torvalds/linux/Documentation/admin-guide/mm/damon/reclaim.rst

 Make DAMON_RECLAIM reads the input parameters again, except ``enabled``.

-Input parameters that updated while DAMON_RECLAIM is running are not applied by default.
+Input parameters that updated while DAMON_RECLAIM is running are analt applied by default.
 Once this parameter is set as ``Y``, DAMON_RECLAIM reads values of parametrs except ``enabled`` again.
 Once the re-reading is done, this parameter is set as ``N``.
 If invalid parameters are found while the